In this article, we will know in detail about FitNesse, a collaboration tool for testers and developers. Let’s get started.

 So here, if you can see the Tests dropdown, we can create a “Suite page” as well as a “Test Page”.
 When you create a suite, all the test scripts within that suite will be executed.

-For explanation purpose, I am taking an example of Test Page.
+For explanation purposes, I am taking an example of a Test Page.

-As of now, we are testing a simple calculator program shown below.
+As of now, we are testing a simple calculator program below.

 Here is the code in java, which has 4 methods: